tzuyichiu/IP-over-DNS-Client/README.md

 1. Compile the code by executing the following command: `$ make clean; make`.

-2. Launch the testing script by running: `$ build/DNS_Test`.
+2. Launch the testing script by running: `$ build/test`.

-In this example, the message to be wrapped consists of a 1024-byte array containing `0x01` in each byte.
+In this example, the message to be wrapped consists of a 512-byte array containing `1 + i % 255` in each byte indexed `i` (followed by a null byte at the end).

 ## Usage 2